erikparner/winloss/README.md

 # winloss

 Inference for win-loss parameters using censored event data.
-The event data can be since event data or recurrent events.
+The event data can be single or recurrent events.

-It will soon be a package that can be downloadable from Github.